-Most modern ovens have a “time bake” feature, which allow you to just put the food in and program it to turn on and off later.
+Novice tip: Most modern ovens have a “time bake” feature, which allows you to just put the food in and program it to turn on and off later.
 This is especially handy for a teenager who gets home a few hours before you.

 Thanks to modern technology, dinner waits for no man (or woman)!

 Step #8: Educate Yourself on Proper Food Storage